17Ayaan28/Weldclass_Internship_task/README.md

 1) The firebase realtime db is a json based, No SQL database.
 It stores data in a JSON format.
 IF this db is used then the data can be made to look like this.

-The code for the firebase solution is here -
+The code for the firebase solution is in the file Solution.java -

 https://github.com/17Ayaan28/Weldclass_Internship_task/blob/main/Solution.java